Jen Ryland Reviews

 One night a mysterious call lights her phone up bright orange—the color of emergencies.
 The local hospital need Nikki to identify a Jane Doe who is barely hanging on to life after a horrible attack.

-The victim is Peyton Hollis, a popular girl from Nikki’s school who Nikki hardly knows.
-One thing is clear: Someone wants Peyton dead.
-But why?
-And why was Nikki’s cell the only number in Peyton’s phone?
+The victim is Peyton Hollis, a popular girl from Nikki’s school.
+Who wants Peyton dead.
+And why?

 This is Our Story by Ashley Elston (2016)